 Lined and dotted with coves, a harbor, ponds, Nantucket Sound, and the Atlantic Ocean, Chatham, Massachusetts is a community defined by its proximity to water.
 Its beaches offer great variety, some with calm and warm waters and others with colder and stronger currents, depending on which seaside site you select.

-Enjoy the Sand, Sea, and Sights at Lighthouse Beach & Chatham Lighthouse
+Enjoy the Sights at Lighthouse Beach & Chatham Lighthouse

 Experience an Oyster Harvest with a Chatham Shellfish Company Tour